urosevic/stock-ticker/readme.txt

 == Description ==

-A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by AlphaVantage.co).
+A simple and easy configurable plugin for WordPress that allows you to insert stock ticker with stock price information to posts, pages, widgets or even to template files.
 Insertion is enabled by shortcode or multi instance widget.

+Please note, stock data has been provided by [Alpha Vantage](https://www.alphavantage.co/)

+Stock Ticker is advanced variation of [Stock Quote](https://wordpress.org/plugins/stock-quote/) plugin.

 **Multisite WordPress is not supported jet**

+== Disclaimer ==

+All stock data used in **Stock Ticker** is provided by **Alpha Vantage**, displayed for informational and educational purposes only and should not be considered as investment advise.

+Author of the **Stock Ticker** plugin does not accept liability or responsibility for your use of plugin, including but not limited to trading and investment results.
+Along to that, author of **Stock Ticker** plugin can not guarantee that stock prices are always accurate as they are provided by 3rd party service for free.

-= Features =
+== Features ==

 * Set global set of symbols you'll use site-wide
 * Configure default set of stock symbols that will be displayed in ticker inserted by empty shortcode
 * Configure default presence of company as Company Name or as Stock Symbol